ezand/retro2mqtt/README.md

 # retro2mqtt

-A Clojure application that bridges retro gaming systems to MQTT, enabling real-time monitoring and automation of retro gaming sessions.
+An application that bridges retro gaming systems to MQTT, enabling real-time monitoring and automation of retro gaming sessions.

 ## 👀 Overview